Shanghai fears new lockdown as millions test for Covid amid sweltering heat - KTVZ

 “Fine, let’s spend our whole life living in the fear of food scarcity and the shadow of hoarding daily necessities,” said a comment on Weibo, China’s Twitter-like platform.

-“It’s been over thee years, when will it be over?
+“It’s been over three years, when will it be over?
 How many three years do people have in their lives?
 Enough is enough!” said another.

 The-CNN-Wire